GPx-E/Financial-SQL-PowerBI-CV-Project/README.md

 This project demonstrates an end-to-end analytical workflow covering:

-1) Data ingestion and transformation in BigQuery
+1) Data ingestion and transformation in BigQuery.
-2) Data warehouse layering (stage → core)
+2) Data warehouse layering (stage to core).
-3) Analytical data modelling
+3) Analytical data modelling.
-4) Power BI integration using DirectQuery
+4) Power BI integration using DirectQuery.
-5) DAX measure design and metric standardisation
+5) DAX measure design and metric standardisation.

 ## EXTRA INFORMATION
 To maintain a proper reading structure, I recommend opening the 1-Creation_Core_Tables.sql first, followed by 2-Fill_&_Fix_Core_Tables.sql.
 After that, opening PowerBI.pbix.
 Additionally, the dataset has too many different CSV achives so, to optimise space and improve reading of the project, I uploaded all the data used in a zip achive (Data from Kaggle.zip).